miaht94/Dictionary/README.md

 A dictionary designed for Vietnamese.

-This repository houses the first project of KoyoMia100 (miaht94 & vakoyomi) originally made for Object-Oriented Programming course's group assignment of class INT2204 23, UET-VNU.
+This repository houses the first project of KoyoMia100 originally made for Object-Oriented Programming course's group assignment of class INT2204 23, UET-VNU.

 ### Releases & Install Guide
 This project is WIP.
 No releases have been made.

 ### Resources
 Using Lac Viet Dictionary database fetched from Apple Dictionary for demo purpose.

 Intended to use Google Translate API & self-made database instead.

 ### Configurations